Wagratom/42_philosophers/Readme.md

 `./philo 5 300 100 150 (times opcional)`

-if the `times` were not passed the program will run until one philosophers die 💀
+if `times` is not passed the program will run until one philosophers die

 ## ⚙️ Installing
 ```
-$ git clone git@github.com:Wagratom/philosophers.git`
+$ git clone git@github.com:Wagratom/philosophers.git
 $ cd philo
 ```